RobertTalbert/discretecs/Video/scripts-module-2.md

 So given a two-variable predicate P(x,y) there are at least four possible ways to quantify it: one for each combination of quantification of x and y.
 Each has its own truth value that it's our job, as mathematicians, to explain why the truth value is true or why it's false.

 I say "at least" four truth values because in fact sometimes the ordering of the variables matters too.
-For example look at the predicate Q(x,y) is the statement that x*y < 1 where the x values are integers and the y values are positive real numbers.
+For example look at the predicate Q(x,y) is the statement that x*y < 1 where the x values are integers and the y values are nonzero real numbers.
 Look at the statements for all x there exists a y such that Q(x,y) and there exists a y such that for all x Q(x,y).
-You might thing
+You might think these statements are equivalent since all we did was change the ordering of the quantifiers.
+But look at each one.

+The statement for all x there exists a y such that xy < 1 is true, and here's an explanation.
+Choose any integer x you like.
+If you c

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMjU5MjU0Myw1NDIzMDQ0MTgsLTQ1Mj
+eyJoaXN0b3J5IjpbMTUyMzkzOTYwMCw1NDIzMDQ0MTgsLTQ1Mj
 YxMzIyNCwxNDEzMjM0NTA0LC0xOTQwOTMyNzQsLTIwMTk0ODgx
 MTksLTE0NTkxMjMwMDcsLTUzMjk5OTY3OV19
 -->